Adam-Hammo/arlulaapi/README.md

 arlula_session = arlulaapi.ArlulaSession(key, secret)
 ```
 ## API Endpoints
 This package contains methods for each of the supported API endpoints.
-Each method returns a JSON object as prescribed in the API documentation.
+Each method returns an object as prescribed in the API documentation.
 An example of each method is below:
 ```python
 search_result = arlula_session.search(
     start="2014-01-01",